Top Suffolk County Child Custody Lawyers – Protecting Your Children’s Future

-An experienced and knowledgeable Suffolk County custody lawyer is essential during the difficult and stressful times of custody litigation.
-At the Law Office of Louis L. Sternberg, we represent clients to ensure that the best interests of the children are protected.
+Child custody is frequently the most contentious component of any divorce or Family Court case.
+Both sides will often stop at nothing to secure custody of the children.
+An experienced and knowledgeable Suffolk County child custody lawyer is essential during the difficult and stressful times of custody litigation.
+At the Law Office of Louis L. Sternberg, we represent clients to ensure that the best interests of the children are protected and that our clients obtain the best resolution of all family law matters.

-Child Custody, under New York law, has three essential components – residential custody, legal custody and visitation.
+There are essentially three components to Child Custody in New York – residential custody, legal custody and visitation.

 • Split custody occurs when the parties have multiple children and one or more of the children live with each parent.
 For example, Parent A has physical custody of one or more of the children while Parent B has physical custody of one or more of the children.
 Split custody is heavily disfavored in New York.